 Read More: Best Movies Featuring Only One Actor

 5. The Age of Innocence (1993)

-Rather known for his takes on society, crime and thrill, Martin Scorsese reinvented himself during this 1993 romantic drama.
+Rather known for his takes on society, crime, and thrill, Martin Scorsese reinvented himself with this 1993 romantic drama.
 Newland Archer is a man smitten with the elegant Countess Ellen Olenska while engaged to her cousin May Welland.
-The story explores the complexity of human emotions as Newland watches the battle between trust, promise and desire.
+The story explores the complexity of human emotions as Newland watches the battle between trust, promise, and desire.
 Scorsese narrates the sacrifices one has to make for the sake of commitment and honor through Newland’s life.
-The love story is brutal as it bashes Newland’s emotions constantly, but the ending is surprisingly serene and the empty streets of Paris seem to fit in poetically to the story line.
-The legend, Daniel Day-Lewis, the reliable Michelle Pfeiffer and the stunning Winona Ryder prove to be one enchanting trio.
+The love story is brutal as it bashes Newland’s emotions constantly, but the ending is surprisingly serene, and the empty streets of Paris seem to fit in poetically with the storyline.
+The legend, Daniel Day-Lewis, the reliable Michelle Pfeiffer, and the stunning Winona Ryder prove to be one enchanting trio.

 Read More: Best End of the World Movies of All Time